perebaj/observar-absorver/README.md

 Use the public resources of Eduardo Marinho Philosopher to create a GPT model that can generate text in the same style as him.

+# Get Starting

+All available commands can be found using `make help`.

 # Services

 Services are components of code that have specific functions.
 Between them, we have the following services: